Eric Harris and Dylan Klebold: Overview

 Harris and Klebold wrote some about how they would carry out the massacre, and less about why.
 Klebold penned a rough outline of plans to follow on April 20, and another slightly different one in a journal found in Harris's bedroom.
 In one entry on his computer, Harris referenced the Oklahoma City bombing, and they mentioned their wish to outdo it by causing the most deaths in US history.
 They also mentioned how they would like to leave a lasting impression on the world with this kind of violence.
 Much speculation occurred over the date chosen for their attack.
 The original intended date of the attack may have been April 19; Harris required more ammunition from Mark Manes, who did not deliver it until the evening of April 19.

 Harris and Klebold were both avid fans of KMFDM, an industrial band led by German multi-instrumentalist Sascha Konietzko.
-It was revealed that lyrics to KMFDM songs ("Son of a Gun", "Stray Bullet" and "Waste") were posted on Harris' website, and that the date of the massacre, April 20, coincided with both the release date of the album Adios and the birthday of Adolf Hitler.
+It was revealed that lyrics to KMFDM songs ("Son of a Gun", "Stray Bullet" and "Waste") were posted on Harris's website, and that the date of the massacre, April 20, coincided with both the release date of the album Adios and the birthday of Adolf Hitler.
 Harris noted the coincidence of the album's title and April release date in his journal.
 In response, KMFDM's Konietzko issued a statement that KMFDM was "against war, oppression, fascism and violence against others" and that "none of us condone any Nazi beliefs whatsoever".

 An April 22, 1999, article in The Washington Post described Harris and Klebold:

 They hated jocks, admired Nazis and scorned normalcy.
 They fancied themselves devotees of the Gothic subculture, even though they thrilled to the violence denounced by much of that fantasy world.
 They were white supremacists, but loved music by anti-racist rock bands.

 The attack occurred on Hitler's birthday, which led to speculation in the media.
 Some people, such as Robyn Anderson, who knew the perpetrators, stated that the pair were not obsessed with Nazism nor did they worship or admire Hitler in any way.
 Anderson stated, in retrospect, that there were many things the pair did not tell friends.
 In his journal, Harris mentioned his admiration of what he imagined to be natural selection, and wrote that he would like to put everyone in a super Doom game and see to it that the weak die and the strong live.
 On the day of the massacre, Harris wore a white T-shirt with the words "Natural selection" printed in black.